Our Student Accommodation in Leeds

 Firstly, our accommodation is conveniently located near the hub of the student community, meaning you won’t have far to go when setting off from your plush student home in order to head to your lectures and seminars.
 As one of the largest cities in the UK, we know it’s important that you are near all the student hotspots and this is why we have carefully considered the location of our brand new student properties in Leeds.

-We like to think our premium accommodation student accommodation is a cut above the rest and you can discover this for yourself by clicking on some of our best properties below.
-We cut no corners when it comes to ensuring you have all the mod cons the modern student needs and much, much more.
+We like to think our premium student accommodation is a cut above the rest and you can discover this for yourself by browsing through our properties.
+We cut no corners when it comes to ensuring you have all the mod-cons a modern student needs and much, much more.

 Aside from the history of the city, there are all the aforementioned student benefits to consider too.
 From hipster hotspots to venues playing the very latest bands and DJs, there is so much to get your teeth stuck into when studying in Leeds.